Seun-O/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+    We learned about express routing and express middleware.
+Routing allows us to split our application into sub applications.
+Express middleware allows us to add additional functionality to our express application buy using either third party middleware or custom build middleware.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+    Middleware are functions that get executed in the order they are introduced into the server code.
+We can write our own, use expresses built in middleware, or utilize third party middleware.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+    A resource is the data that is provided from the server/api.
+Usually in json format that the requestor can use in their client application.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+    The api can return status codes in the 200 range to verify the call was successful.
+Also returning the data that was called would show it was successful.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+    We can partition our applications into sub applications by using the express router and creating api calls in different sub folders and importing the routes to our main server file.

 ## Project Setup